What is PostgreSQL performance tuning?

 - Partitioning: This is a way to divide a large table into smaller, more manageable pieces based on a specific criterion, such as a range of dates or a list of values.
 When a query targets a specific partition, PostgreSQL can skip other partitions, reducing the amount of data scanned and speeding up query execution.

-2. Hardware and environment tuning
+2. Hardware resources and environment tuning

 CPU